 - An employee who owns more than 5% of the employer at any time during the current plan year or preceding plan year (stock attribution rules apply which treat an individual as owning stock owned by his or her spouse, children, grandchildren or parents); or

-- An employee who received compensation in excess of the indexed limit in the preceding plan year (indexed limit is $115,000 in 2013 and 2014).
+- An employee who received compensation in excess of the indexed limit in the preceding plan year.
 The employer may elect that this group be limited to the top 20% of employees based on compensation.

 401(k) Safe Harbor Plans: The plan may be designed to satisfy "401(k) Safe Harbor" requirements which can eliminate nondiscrimination testing.
 The Safe Harbor requirements include certain minimum employer contributions and 100% vesting of employer contributions that are used to satisfy the Safe Harbor requirements.
-The benefit of eliminating the testing is that Highly Compensated Employees can defer up to the annual limit ($17,500 in 2013 and 2014) without concern for what the Non-Highly Compensated Employees defer.
+The benefit of eliminating the testing is that Highly Compensated Employees can defer up to the annual limit without concern for what the Non-Highly Compensated Employees defer.

 New comparability plans, sometimes referred to as "cross-tested plans," are usually profit sharing plans that are tested for nondiscrimination as though they were defined benefit plans.
 By doing so, certain employees may receive much higher allocations than would be permitted by standard nondiscrimination testing.
 New comparability plans are generally utilized by small businesses who want to maximize contributions to owners and higher paid employees while minimizing those for all other eligible employees.